 Finding a cleaner and more cost-efficient lead recovery and recycling method is critical to the lead recycling community.

-Our patented and patent pending lead refining technology, AquaRefining, increases lead production to meet rising demand without increasing emmissions while reducing environmental permiting requirements.
-AquaRefinings’ modular design can be implemented in stand-alone facilities or licensed to partners for placement at existing battery recycling facilities, cost-effectively closing the loop on a profitable, circular economic model.
+Our patented and commercially proven lead refining technology, AquaRefining, enables the lead industry to meet rising demand without increasing emissions, while also reducing environmental impact and permitting challenges.
+AquaRefinings’ modular equipment can be implemented in new state-of-the-art facilities or licensed to partners for retrofitting existing battery recycling facilities, providing Aqua Metals with ongoing licensing and royalty revenues.

-AquaRefining utilizes a room temperature, closed-loop, water-based process combined with non-toxic, biodegradable organic elements to produce 99.99% pure lead.
-This is equal to or better than mining, with no need for secondary processing; effectively meeting increasing demand for lead through an environmentally and economically sustainable operation.
+AquaRefining utilizes a room temperature, closed-loop, water-based process combined with non-toxic, biodegradable organic proprietary electrolyte to produce 99.997% pure lead.
+This is equal to or better than newly mined lead, but with no need for secondary processing; effectively meeting increasing demand for lead through an environmentally and economically sustainable operation.